Privacy Policy

 We collect personal information:

-• Directly from you, when you sign up, install our ServiceM8 add-on, configure your branding, contact us, request a demo or use the Services;
+- Directly from you, when you submit a beta-interest or support form, sign up, install our ServiceM8 add-on, configure your branding, contact us, request a demo or use the Services;

 4Why we collect, hold, use and disclose personal information